BKeyport/MMM-Block/README.md

 If you fork and change any code, please let me know, if it's useful for the general public, I'd love to add it!

 If you find this module useful, and would like to contribute to the project, I appreciate the thought.
-Instead of giving to me, please donate to L'Arche Tahoma Hope at https://www.larchetahomahope.org/donate/ - in honor of Nancy Tyson.
-(Dedicate my donation checkbox).
-Nancy means the world to me.
-You don't have to notify me you have done so.
+Instead of giving to me, please donate to a disability rights organization of your choice.
 THANK YOU for your consideration.

 This is a module for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) project.